wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/EPractices/Test/Web-Test-Reference.md

 - [2015-测试框架 Mocha 实例教程](http://www.ruanyifeng.com/blog/2015/12/a-mocha-tutorial-of-examples.html)

-- [2017-How to test JavaScript with Mocha【Series】](https://parg.co/bL5)：Mocha is one of the most popular Node.js testing frameworks and while it may seem daunting, it’s actually pretty easy to get started with.
+- [2017-How to test JavaScript with Mocha #Series#](https://parg.co/bL5)：Mocha is one of the most popular Node.js testing frameworks and while it may seem daunting, it’s actually pretty easy to get started with.
 [The Basics](https://parg.co/bL5)

 ## Jest